On this page:

 - will be based on the agent’s experience, the nature of the property and your preferences

-- should include advertising methods and costs, and the price or range at which the property will be advertised.
+- should include advertising methods and costs, and the price or range the property will be advertised at.

-Even if the property fails to sell, you will have to pay for marketing and advertising costs that you have authorised.
-You can avoid this expense by negotiating a ‘no sale, no fee’ arrangement in the sales authority, but make sure there are no hidden charges.
+You will still have to pay for marketing and advertising costs agreed to in the authority, even if the property does not sell.
+You can avoid these expenses by negotiating a ‘no sale, no fee’ arrangement in the sales authority, but make sure there are no hidden charges.

-To be clear what you are paying for, ask the agent to provide a written schedule outlining advertising and other outgoings.
+Ask the agent to give you a written schedule outlining advertising and other outgoings so you are clear about what you are paying for.
 All expenses are negotiable and must be recorded in the sales authority.

-Agents can be offered significant discounts or rebates by newspapers for buying bulk advertising.
+Agents can be offered significant discounts or rebates from service providers, for example, from newspapers for buying bulk advertising.

-- If benefits are received in a form other than money, such as gifts, then the monetary value of the gift must be passed on to you.
+If the agent gets any benefits from the sale other than money, such as gifts, then the monetary value of the gift must be passed on to you.
 If the exact price is not known, then the agent must estimate the value.